telerik/document-processing-docs/knowledge-base/retrieve-cell-color-radspreadprocessing.md

 ## Description

-I have imported an Excel file with some cells formatted with color.
-Is it possible for me to retrieve the cell color in my program?
-When the background color is set from MS Excel, my implementation does not retrieve the actual background color.
+Let's import an Excel file with some cells formatted with color.
+Learn how to retrieve the cell color when the background color is set from MS Excel.

-This KB article also answers the following questions:
-- How can I get the background color of a cell in RadSpreadProcessing?
-- How to handle cell colors that come from a document theme in RadSpreadProcessing?
-- What is the method to extract the actual color value of a cell formatted in Excel through RadSpreadProcessing?

 ## Solution

 To retrieve the cell color in RadSpreadProcessing, especially when the color is applied through the document theme, follow these steps:

-1. Import the Excel document using the appropriate format provider.
+1. [Import the Excel document]({%slug radspreadprocessing-formats-and-conversion-xlsx-xlsxformatprovider%}) using the appropriate format provider.
-2. Access the desired cell or range of cells.
+2. [Access the desired cell]({%slug radspreadprocessing-working-with-cells-accessing-cells-of-worksheet%}) or range of cells.
-3. Check if the cell's fill is of type `PatternFill`.
+3. Check if the cell's fill is of type [PatternFill](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-cells/get-set-clear-properties#fill-property).
-4. Retrieve the `ThemableColor` object from the `PatternFill`.
+4. Retrieve the [ThemableColor]({%slug radspreadprocessing-features-styling-document-themes%}) object from the `PatternFill`.
-5. Use the `GetActualValue` method of the `ThemableColor` object, passing in the document's theme, to get the actual color value.
+5. Use the [GetActualValue](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/styling/document-themes#getting-actual-values) method of the `ThemableColor` object, passing in the document's theme, to get the actual color value.

 Here is a sample code snippet demonstrating these steps: